 The CAMSS roles and activities during this process are split into:

 - Phase two: Release Implementation

 A change request is any proposal oriented to modify CAMSS solutions and assets:

 - Starts with the submission of a change request form by a requestor (Download it below)

 - Once the CAMSS team receives the request form, they validate if the request is related to the CAMSS method and the impact of the change.

-- Once all the change request are collected, the release management life-cycle starts.
+- Once all the change requests are collected, the release management life-cycle starts.